From Casual to Professional: How AI Adjusts Tone Instantly

 Quality metrics

-Studies by Grammarly Business show that AI-assisted writing has 40% fewer tone-related issues and 50% fewer grammar errors compared to unassisted writing.
-While Grammarly focuses on desktop, AI keyboards bring similar benefits to mobile.
+Research consistently shows that AI-assisted writing produces significantly fewer tone-related issues and grammar errors compared to unassisted writing.
+AI keyboards bring similar benefits to mobile—making professional-grade writing accessible wherever you are, not just at your desk.

 The ROI is clear.
 You spend less time writing, produce higher-quality messages, and communicate more effectively.
 For professionals who send dozens of messages daily, the cumulative impact is massive.